Sri Surya Pahar

-Sri Surya Pahar is located about 12 km southeast of Goalpara, about 132 km northwest of Guwahati, is a significant but relatively unknown archaeological site in Assam, India.
+Sri Surya Pahar, located about 13 km southeast of Goalpara and about 132 km northwest of Guwahati, is a significant but relatively unknown archaeological site in Assam, India.
 Goalpara is the nearest city from the site.
-The site is a hilly terrain where several rock-cut Shivalingas, votive stupas and the deities of Hindu, Buddhist and Jain pantheon are scattered in an area of about one km.
-The site is centered on the hills (Pahar) of Sri Surya which is profusely filled up with Shiva Lingas (Lingam).
-People have found 99999 Shiva Lingas were engraved here by Vyasa in order to build up a second Kashi (where there were 1,00000 Shiva Lingas) and once it was one of the holiest pilgrimage sites in the region.
+The site is a hilly terrain where several rock-cut Shiva lingas, votive stupas and deities of the Hindu, Buddhist and Jain pantheon are scattered in an area of about one km.
+The site is centered on seven hills (Pahar) of Sri Surya which are profusely filled up with Shiva Lingas.
+People have found 99,999 Shiva Lingas were engraved here by Vyasa in order to build up a second Kashi (where there were 1,00,000 Shiva Lingas) and once it was one of the holiest pilgrimage sites in the region.
 There is no historical evidence exactly how many Lingams once dotted in these hills, but still there are hundreds of them, from tiny to large in size, scattered everywhere at the foot of the hill and covering the extensive area after centuries of neglect and pilferage.
-The exact figure of the Lingas (and also other deities and relics) in the hill is yet to be counted scientifically.
+The exact number of Lingas (and also other deities and relics) in the hill is yet to be counted scientifically.

 A few years ago, some archaeologists unearthed a few Shiva Lingas and a few houses at Sri Surya — findings which confirmed the long-held belief that a thriving civilization held sway around Sri Surya Pahar some centuries ago.
-The intricate and scientific designs of the houses with artfully designed bricks led some archaeologists even to believe that more unearthing the history of Sri Surya Pahar would change the understanding of the history of ancient Assam and India.
-Some scholars even referred to the accounts of famous Chinese traveler Huen Tsang to claim that it was Sri Surya Pahar and not Guwahati that was the ancient land of Pragjyotishpur or Pragjyotisha Kingdom, the capital of the Kingdom of Kumar Bhaskara Varman (600-650).
+The intricate and scientific designs of the houses with artfully designed bricks led some archaeologists to believe unearthing the history of Sri Surya Pahar would change the understanding of the history of ancient Assam and India.
+Some scholars even referred to the accounts of famous Chinese traveler Huen Tsang to claim it was Sri Surya Pahar and not Guwahati that was the ancient land of Pragjyotishpur or Pragjyotisha Kingdom, the capital of the Kingdom of Kumar Bhaskara Varman (600-650).
 The findings of the nearby archaeological site of Paglatek are cited to strengthen this claim.
-Since Sri Surya Pahar is very close to the bank of Brahmaputra river, it might have been an important trade centre or seat of administration in the past.
+Since Sri Surya Pahar is very close to the bank of the Brahmaputra river, it might have been an important trade centre or seat of administration in the past.

 Another important significance of Sri Surya Pahar is that it was once a confluence of three religions as evident from the innumerable sculptures and other relics belonging to Hinduism, Buddhism and Jainism.
+It is spread over 1,400 acre.

-Being on a strategic location, Lapeti Phukan an Ahom officer of king Sutamla Jayadhvaj Singha stationed his army against the Mughal on this hill.
+Being on a strategic location, Lapeti Phukan an Ahom officer of king Sutamla (Jayadhvaj Singha) stationed his army against the invading Mughal forces on these hills.